libsdl-org/SDL/docs/README-migration.md

 it on and off; it doesn't matter if you select a specific renderer or try to use any hint.
-This means that all apps that use SDL3's 2D renderer and also want to call directly into the platform's lower-layer graphics API _must_ call SDL_RenderFlush() before doing so.
+This means that all apps that use SDL3's 2D renderer and also want to call directly into the platform's lower-layer graphics API _must_ call SDL_FlushRenderer() before doing so.
 This will make sure any pending rendering work from SDL is done before the app starts directly drawing.

 SDL_GetRenderDriverInfo() has been removed, since most of the information it reported were